vellvm/ticl/README.md

-Interaction and Choice Temporal Logic (ICTL)
+Temporal Interaction and Choice Logic (TICL)
 ==============================================

 # About